jim-collier/x9git/project/backlog.md

 Items below came out of the 20260723 code review.
 Fix notes for every item: `design.md` -> "Code review 20260723".

-- 🔘 Code Review 20260723 item 1: `pull` failure strands the autostash (both implementations).
+- ✅ Code Review 20260723 item 1: `pull` failure strands the autostash (both implementations).
 	- Dirty tree gets stashed, then a failed `git pull --ff-only` (diverged or offline) aborts before `git stash pop`.
 	- Work vanishes from the tree into the stash with no message; re-runs see a clean tree and never pop it.
 	- Contradicts the "never risk losing work" promise; worst finding of the review.
+	- Fixed: replaced the manual stash dance with `git pull --ff-only --autostash`; a failed pull now leaves the tree intact.
+Regression test added.

-- 🔘 Code Review 20260723 item 2: `land` can delete the remote work branch before the merge ever reaches origin (both implementations).
+- ✅ Code Review 20260723 item 2: `land` can delete the remote work branch before the merge ever reaches origin (both implementations).
 	- Push of the merge is gated on the target having an upstream; the remote branch delete is not.
 	- With a local-only `dev`, the merge stays local but `git push origin --delete <branch>` still removes origin's only ref to those commits.
+	- Fixed: an upstream-less target is published first (`git push -u origin HEAD`) before the remote delete.
+Regression test added.

-- 🔘 Code Review 20260723 item 3: `newbr`/`gobr` from a dirty `main`/`dev` commit and push WIP straight to the protected branch (both implementations).
+- ✅ Code Review 20260723 item 3: `newbr`/`gobr` from a dirty `main`/`dev` commit and push WIP straight to the protected branch (both implementations).
 	- The "park current work" step is commit+push on whatever branch you're on - including main/dev, with an auto message in quiet mode.
 	- Contradicts the tool's own opinions ("don't push to dev, main, or master").
+	- Fixed: `newbr` carries dirty work to the new branch (no commit on the base); `gobr` refuses with guidance instead of auto-committing; sync preview now names the branch being pushed.
+Regression tests added.

 - 🔘 Code Review 20260723 item 4: a commit message containing `-h`/`-v` as a word makes the bash version silently no-op with exit 0.
 	- The early help check scans the whole joined argv, so `gitsby commit "add -v flag"` prints the banner and skips the commit.